 If annual sales are less than the VAT registration threshold (currently £85,000), only two amounts will be required.
 They are total income and total expenditure.
 However, you should also keep categorised totals to help check that there are no errors or omissions.
 Balance sheet amounts are not required.

 When will MTD for Income Tax start?

-Unless you are exempt, you will need to comply from 6th April 2024.
-The first quarter ending 5th July 2024 will need to be submitted by 5th August 2024.
+Unless you are exempt, you will need to comply from 6th April 2026 (was 2024 but it was delayed by 2 years).
+The first quarter ending 5th July 2026 will need to be submitted by 5th August 2026.
 The returns and deadlines will be quarterly thereafter.
-The first End Of Period Statement (EOPS) will be for the year ending 5th April 2025 and will be due by 31st January 2026.
+The first End Of Period Statement (EOPS) will be for the year ending 5th April 2027 and will be due by 31st January 2028.

 What do I need to do for MTD for Income Tax?